-(7) After the report has been read, the resolution must be placed on Order of Business No. 11 the next legislative day for consideration by the Senate.
+(7)(6) After the report has been read, the resolution must be placed on Order of Business No. 41 7 the next legislative day for consideration by the Senate.
 Motions to approve or disapprove of the resolution are in order and may be debated.
+Approval upon second reading constitutes confirmation of the Governor's nominee.
+A motion to reconsider the approval or disapproval of a nomination made on second reading must occur within one legislative day.
+A motion to reconsider may not be made if the resolution approving a confirmation is no longer in the possession of the Senate.

-Appendix A
+28 Appendix A